timdonnelly/Advance/README.md

 The resulting animator can be used to cancel the animation or to add additional observers or completion handlers.

 ****

+##### Should I use it?
+Advance shines when:

+* You are building gesture-based interactions that use physics to reflect the behavior of the real world.
+* You need to animate custom types with per-frame callbacks.
+* ???.
+Advance is extensible, making it easy to build custom animation and simulation types.

+##### Requirements
+* iOS 10+, tvOS 10+, or OS X 10.12+
+* Swift 4.0+ (Xcode 9 or higher)

 [Please see the documentation](http://timdonnelly.github.io/Advance/docs) and check out the sample app (AdvanceSample) in the project for more details.